-It is Council's expectation that the performance of each investment will be greater than or equal to the applicable benchmark whilst taking into account its risks, liquidity and other benefits.
+It is Council's expectation that the performance of each investment will be greater than or equal to the applicable benchmark whilst considering its risks, liquidity and other benefits.

 It is also expected that Council will take due steps to ensure that any investment is executed at the best pricing reasonably possible.